-Each candidate may personally request letters of support from a maximum of five individuals.
-The names of individuals contacted by the candidate should be submitted to the Tenure and Promotion Committee Chair and reflected appropriately in the candidate's application.
+Each candidate may personally request letters of reference from a maximum of five individuals.
+The names of individuals contacted by the candidate should be submitted to the Tenure and Promotion Committee Chair or Assistant Chair and reflected appropriately in the candidate's application.